 This Was Water 2024 live-performed audio along with video 1 hour

-Documentation of live performance
+Documentation of live performances

 In-progress photos from fabrication of sculptures: